On average, 6,000 women reach menopause each day. But do you even know the first thing about what happens to the body during this phase of life?

 Image Source: Rory

 During menopause, a woman starts to produce less and less estrogen, thus less eggs – and experiences quite a few unexpected symptoms.
-From a decreased sex drive to mood changes to aches and pains, it’s almost like you are going through the worst PMS ever – except it lasts years, not just a few days.
+From a decreased sex drive to hair loss to mood changes to aches and pains, it’s almost like you are going through the worst PMS ever – except it lasts years, not just a few days.

 Sounds fun, right?